 Sync Action UI Elements Examples

-Some UI elements are using sync actions to get some values dynamically from the component code.
+Some UI elements use sync actions to get some values dynamically from the component code.
 This section provides a list of the elements currently supported.

 Note: Support for these elements is also abstracted in the official Python Component library.